liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-liferay-enterprise-search/02-shield.markdown

 ## Encrypting Elasticsearch Connections [](id=encrypting-elasticsearch-connections)

-Your Elasticsearch connection now uses Shield to require authentication, but the authentication token is being sent in plain text.
+Your Elasticsearch connection now uses Shield to require authentication, but the authentication token is sent in plain text.
 For additional security, enable Transport Layer Security (TLS) encryption.

 These instructions set up a *wildcard* certificate to be used across the entire cluster.
 See the [Elasticsearch